Grahtni/Channel-Sub-Telegram-Bot/README.md

 1. Clone git repo.
 2. Run ```npm i``` in project folder.
 This will install the required dependencies.
-3. Populate .env file with bot token, bot dev ID and channel ID.
+3. Populate .env file with bot token, bot dev ID, channel ID & database URL.

 #### Bot token can be obtained from @BotFather.